-- At the end of the fiscal year there were 241 students in grades kindergarten to 8th grade.
-Revenues are based on the amount received per student from the State through the School Board of Miami-Dade County. - Expenses for instruction are the result of teachers' salaries and related benefits, and also materials and supplies that directly impact student learning. - School administration is due primarily to administrator and other administrative personnel and related benefits as well as administrative costs. - Facilities and acquisition increased due to an increase in enrollment and student population. - Expense for pupil transportation services were minimal, due to the short distance of many students residing closely to the school. - Plant operations expenses consist of utilities, communications, insurance cost, support personnel and related benefits.
+- At year-end there are 50 students in 6th 9th grade.
+Revenues are based on the amount received per student from the State through the School Board of Miami-Dade County. - Expenses for instruction are the result of teachers' salaries and related benefits, and materials and supplies that directly impact student learning. - School administration is due primarily to administrators and other administrative personnel and related benefits as well as administrative costs. - Plant operations expenses consist of utilities, communications, insurance cost, support personnel and related benefits.